ballerina-attic/open-api-based-service/README.md

 The `-p` flag indicates the package name and `-o` flag indicates the file destination for the web service.
 These parameters are optional and can be used to have a customized package name and file location for the project.

 #### Generated ballerina packages
 After running the above command, the pet store web service will be auto-generated.
-You should now see a package structure similar to the following,
+Now the package structure is similar to the following,

 ```
 └── open-api-based-service